Narthorn/ctf/2020-10-24_DGSESIEE/timeline/README.md

 I had a very nice 6 hours of focused coding for Evil Cipher (well, more like 2 hours coding / 4 hours debugging).
 Then lack of sleep started to catch up with me, and I lost a lot of time on Automatos randomly guessing before forcing myself to reason to the correct solution.

-At 8:30 am, the only challenge I had left was ChatBot, I still had absolutely no idea how to do it, and I had to leave in 1h for an appointment,  nd started bruteforcing - which as it turns out was ...what you were supposed to do for this challenge?
+At 8:30 am, the only challenge I had left was ChatBot, I still had absolutely no idea how to do it, and I had to leave in 1h for an appointment, so I threw away all dignity and started bruteforcing - which as it turns out was ...what you were supposed to do for this challenge?
+Score one for desperation.

 ![tuesday](tuesday.png)